top of page

 8. To feel “cool” using English words like“meeting” and “call” and to use "nice" for the best thing ever.
 Cringeworthy- and not just for English native speakers and German tutors!

 9. To reserve sun beds and umbrellas ⛱ by the pool 🏊♂️.
-We may have started it but now everyone appears to be doing it!
+We may have started it, but now everyone appears to be doing it!

 10. Struggling to comprehend irony.
-There is such a thing as German sense of humour, but it’s not exactly subtle or dark.
+There is such a thing as a German sense of humour, but it’s not exactly subtle or dark.

 11. To be terrible at small talk.
 Germans want to cut to the case and don't get the point of "how are you?" chit chat.